HomeArticlesWhat is Cross Docking?

 Accelerates the transit time of products from supplier to customer.

 5.3.
-Improved Inventory Management:
+Improvement in Inventory Management:

 Reduces the need to maintain large stocks.